 Our Verdict

-The Steelcase Leap V2 remains an elite ergonomic tool that prioritizes strict posture support over plush comfort.
-Buy it for its unrivaled back and arm adjustability; skip it if you demand a thick, soft cushion for all-day lounging.
+Buy the Steelcase Leap V2 for its unrivaled back and arm adjustability, but skip it if you demand a thick, soft cushion for all-day lounging.
+This chair prioritizes strict posture support over plush comfort.